June 12th, 2026

 Leave us a message on our Facebook page, email Dr. Kiki, or find us on Mastodon Social if you can!

-Support is the secret to more science with TWIS!
+Support is the secret to more TWIS!

 WANT TO HELP TWIS?
 LEAVE A POSITIVE REVIEW FOR TWIS ON YOUR FAVORITE PODCAST PLATFORM TODAY!